Delta-v budget: Earth Lunar Gateway—high thrust

-The Lunar Gateway space station is planned to be deployed in a highly elliptical seven-day near-rectilinear halo orbit (NRHO) around the Moon.
-Spacecraft launched from Earth would perform a powered flyby of the Moon followed by a NRHO orbit insertion burn to dock with the Gateway as it approaches the apoapsis point of its orbit.
+The Lunar Gateway space station was planned to be deployed in a highly elliptical seven-day near-rectilinear halo orbit (NRHO) around the Moon.
+Spacecraft launched from Earth would have performed a powered flyby of the Moon followed by a NRHO orbit insertion burn to dock with the Gateway as it would have approached the apoapsis point of its orbit.